+The breathtaking hot air balloon festival, held in Autumn, combines ballooning know-how with a music fiesta, celebrating both hot air balloon history and it’s latest innovations.
 “Dawn Patrol” Balloons take off before sunrise and fly until it is light enough to see landing sites.
 Fellow balloonists appreciate the Dawn Patrol because they can watch the balloons and get an early idea of wind speeds and directions at different altitudes.

 The Flight of the “Nations Mass Ascension” is a parade of balloonists from each nation launching into the air, one at a time, to their national anthem and waving their nation’s flag.

 The “Special Shape Rodeo” is the event where uniquely shaped balloons are launched at the same time.
 Some of the most famous shapes include a milk cow, a wagon coach, twin bees, and many others like soda pop cans and animals.
 This is the most popular part of the event as onlookers can see the diversity of the hot air balloons.

 There are also various music performances throughout the week held on the Main Stage and in the main street during the fiesta.
 As well as all this the convention contains displays from specialist ballooning businesses and clubs as well as other piloting, skill, and speed competitions.

 Albuquerque’s elevation of 5312 feet makes it the highest metropolitan city in America.
 The Sandia Mountains run along the eastern side of Albuquerque, and the Rio Grande flows through the city, north to south.

-There are several car rental agencies conveniently located throughout Albuquerque that provide an option for those who do not wish to pay airport car rental tax and in some cases they will pick travellers up at the hotel.
+There are several car rental agencies conveniently located throughout Albuquerque that provide an option for those who do not wish to pay airport car rental tax and in some cases, they will pick travelers up at the hotel.

 The Alvarado Transportation Centre provides train and bus services such as ABQRide, Amtrak, Greyhound Lines and the New Mexico Rail Runner Express commuter rail line.

-The dates for the Albuquerque Balloon Fiesta are October 5 – 13, 2019.
+The dates for the 50th Albuquerque Balloon Fiesta are October 7-15, 2023.